madetech/rfcs/CodeReviewStandards/rfc-008-review-checklist.md

  - [ ] Is the code readable?
  - [ ] Is the code maintainable?
  - [ ] Are there any gaps or potential issues to be found in the testing strategy?
 Are the tests _sane_?
+ - [ ] Review comments follow standard outlined in [rfc-007](rfc-007-code-review-comments.md)

 Universal Pull Request Checklist - all pull requests MUST meet the following criteria

 - [ ] Before merging, summarise any offline discussion of review comments (why a change may or may not be implemented) to aid future reference
 - [ ] SHOULD avoid branching from branches, branch from origin/master where possible
-- [ ] SUGGEST commit history can be rebased into a single commit
+- [ ] SUGGEST commit history can be rebased into meaningful commits
 - [ ] SUGGEST if commit history is too large to rebase into a single commit, multiple pull requests may be desirable
-- [ ] Commit messages are descriptive, accurate and spell-checked
+- [ ] Commit messages are descriptive, accurate and spell-checked.
+See [here](https://chris.beams.io/posts/git-commit/)
-- [ ] It is the author of the pull requests responsibility to merge the pull request
+- [ ] It is the author of the pull request's responsibility to merge the pull request
 - [ ] Pull requests MUST have approval of at least one reviewer before merging
 - [ ] After merging, delete the branch